dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/build-aspnet-core-applications-linux-containers-aks-kubernetes.md

 ## Register the Solution in the Azure Container Registry

-Upload the image to any Docker registry, like [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/) or Docker Hub so the images can be deployed to the AKS cluster from that registry.
+Upload the image to any Docker registry, like [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/) or Docker Hub, so the images can be deployed to the AKS cluster from that registry.
 In this case, we’re uploading the image to Azure Container Registry.

 ### Create the image in Release mode

-Create the image in **Release** Mode (ready for production) changing to Release as shown here and press F5 to run the application again.
+We'll now create the image in **Release** mode (ready for production) by changing to **Release** as in Figure 4-41 and running the application as we did before.

 ![Toolbar option in VS to build in release mode.](media/select-release-mode.png)

 **Figure 4-41**.
 Selecting Release Mode

-If you execute the `docker image` command, you'll see both images created.
-One for `debug` and the other for `release` mode.
+If you execute the `docker image` command, you'll see both images created, one for `debug` and the other for `release` mode.

 ### Create a new Tag for the Image